ginobilinie/infantSeg/README.md

 2. prepare the network: define infant_train_test.prototxt, and decide infant_solver.prototxt.
 And if your network is convolution-free (which I mean is MLP), you can refer to my another proj: https://github.com/ginobilinie/psychoTraitPrediction

-3. train the network with caffe
+3. train the network with caffe (actually, I also suggestion you try Keras, it is really the simplest deep learning tool I have ever seen, if you are a beginner, Keras may be your best choice).

 4. evaluate the caffe model with evalCaffeModel4ImgNie.py, I store them in nifti format.